donniegene/4xx/README.md

 - added style.css and linked in index.html
 - added login form function and call after progress bar insertion
 - added minimal validateLogin function to check for blank strings

+inside out project version 403.0
+- index.html
+	- updated all hrefs/links to passive protocol
+	- moved style sheet link below animate and bootstrap to allow for custom styles to override all
+- style.css
+	- added styles for application interface - sidebar, wrapper, navigation, etc.
+- app.js
+	- added the applicationUserInterface function which defines the application user interface
+	- added the buildMenu function which returns the navigation menu and will increase in dynamic navigation building
+	- added the buildMain function which returns the primary content area and will evolve to return content dynamically
+	- replaced document write with call to applicationUserInterface function in the validateLogin function
+	- added the linkClicked function which is called by click events on anchor elements and returns dynamically driven results